canonical/lxd/doc/security.md

  - auditor: Read-only access to the project
- - user: Ability to do normal lifecycle actions (start, stop, ...), execute commands in the containers, attach to console, manage snapshots, ...
+ - user: Ability to do normal lifecycle actions (start, stop, ...), execute commands in the instances, attach to console, manage snapshots, ...
- - operator: All of the above + the ability to create, re-configure and delete containers and images
+ - operator: All of the above + the ability to create, re-configure and delete instances and images
  - admin: All of the above + the ability to reconfigure the project itself

 **WARNING**: Of those roles, only `auditor` and `user` are currently